With campuses in Eastbourne, Lewes and Newhaven, Sussex Downs College (SDC) is the one stop destination for further education in the South East.

 Whether destined for university, a vocational course or apprenticeship, SDC offers a vast array of options.

 SDC is ranked the highest FE College in the South East for student satisfaction according to the National Student Survey 2014.

 Strong links with the business community enables SDC to develop courses to meet the needs of local employers, and ensure students have the best skills for today’s jobs market.

+Apprenticeships are held in high regard, with the college’s specialist recruitment service, SDC Recruit, effectively placing apprentices of all ages with local companies.
 Principal and chief executive Melanie Hunt said: “We’re working with 800 employers across the area and we support them training their own staff, with apprentices who come to college one day a week and we also offer training in the workplace.”

-Same is true of sports facilities, with many local groups making good use of the college’s impressive indoor hall and outdoor track.
+Same is true of sports facilities, with many local groups making good use of the college’s impressive indoor sports hall and outdoor track.
 This is located on the Eastbourne campus and is a joint project between the college, borough and county councils and Sport England.
 Local primary schools also invited in for a sports festival every year, organised and led by college students.
-Members of the public can take advantage of facilities including hair salon and beauty therapy rooms.
+Members of the public can take advantage of on-site facilities including hair salon and beauty therapy rooms.

-Sussex Downs College is proud of its award-winning students on all levels, who win national awards, gain sporting recognition and win medals in regional competitions.
+SDC is proud of its award-winning students on all levels, who win national awards, gain sporting recognition and win medals in regional competitions.

 With such a tempting and huge range of opportunities, there really is something for everyone.